mreider/mr-grumpy-pants/content/posts/h20no.md

 Vienna's water supply is world famously clean.
 It comes straight from the Alps and doesn't need any treatment at all.
 No chlorine, no filtration.
 You can read more about it in [this offical Vienna water flyer](/images/drinking-water-vienna.pdf).
 Yes, I read municipal water reports.
 Don't judge.

 Sadly, our house isn’t linked to the local water system.
 Instead, we rely on a well.
 The reason remains a mystery - it’s just part of the “charm” of our rental.
 This well water is suitable for cooking and brushing teeth, but not for drinking.
-Hence, we get our water from a dispenser.
+Too much calcium.
+So we get our water from a dispenser.
 A truck delivers five jugs per month.

 Our water company is [Aqua Alpina](https://www.aquaalpina.at/).
 Here's a very skinny lady from their website.
 Guessing she skips lunch and dinner.